 tsdb-metatable corresponding to the time series the data point belongs to.
 As every data points spawns an increment request, this can generate a much larger load in a TSD and chew up heap space pretty quickly so only enable this if you can spread the load across multiple TSDs or your writes are fairly small.
 Enabling incrementing will override the

 Watch your JVM heap usage when enabling any of the real-time meta data settings.
+Also watch the storage servers as write traffic may effectively double or treble.

 For situations where a TSD crashes before metadata can be written to storage or if you do not enable real-time tracking, you can periodically use the